-Entering students are required to submit proof of current American Heart Association CPR certification with a health care provider card prior to final acceptance to the college.
-Continuing students are required to submit proof of current American Heart Association CPR certification with a health care provider card prior to the beginning of clinical courses.
+Students are required to submit proof of current American Heart Association CPR certification with a health care provider card prior to the beginning of clinical courses.
 Those students not in compliance with these requirements by the specified timeframes will be prevented from attending clinical placements and will be considered absent.